ccpgames/ccpalert/README.md

 # CCP Alert

 CCP Alert is the alerting component of CCPMetrics.
 It provides a simple threshold based alerting service and can send alerts via Email and PagerDuty.
 Metrics are sent to CCP Alert via a REST API and are checked against alerting rules which have been previously defined via CCPAlertQL.

 ### CCPAlertQL
-Alerting rules are created via CCPAlertQL, a simple SQL inspired domain specific language.
-Queries to create alerts take the following form:
+Alert rule are created via CCPAlertQL, a simple SQL inspired domain specific language.

+#### Creating Alert Rules
+Alert rules have a name which identifies them, a metric which they are associated, a condition which is the central part of the rule and text, which describes the rule.
+The query to create a new alert rule takes the following form:
 ```
 ALERT <alert name> IF <metric name> <operator> <threshold value> TEXT <description of alert>
 ```